PhilChodrow/PIC16A/syllabus.md

 <div class="fancy-h1"> COVID-19 </div>

-## Precautions
+## Masks

-- Mask-wearing is required for all in-person activities unless you have received an exemption from a medical professional.
+Mask-wearing is required for all in-person activities unless you have received an exemption from CAE.
-- To the extent possible in our assigned space, we will try to maintain physical distancing.
-This can be a little tricky with group-work, and we'll need to do some experimentation to get things right.

 ## Positive Test

-I'll be real with you: it's likely that several people in this class, possibly including you or I, will test positive for  COVID-19 during this quarter.
+I'll be real with you: there is a fair chance that several people in this class, possibly including you or I, will test positive for  COVID-19 during this quarter.

 If you test positive or experience symptoms of COVID-19, please: